コンテンツにスキップ

 "My IKEA painting work (vase, eyelashes and shelf) / My Bacchus (Green)"

-- Congratulations on winning the grand prize.
-Please tell us how you feel now.
+-Congratulations on winning the Grand Prize.
+Please tell us how you feel right now.

-Thank you very much for this wonderful award.
-I was very surprised when I heard that I had won the grand prize.
+Thank you so much for this wonderful award.
+I was very surprised when I heard that I had won the Grand Prize.

 -What made you decide to become an artist?

-I feel that by thinking about and studying art, my life becomes just a little richer.
+I feel that by thinking about and studying art, my life becomes just a little bit richer.

 I was never particularly good at drawing, but I did enjoy looking at artworks in art museums.

-One day, I thought, "The people closest to the work are the creators, so if I become a player, I can get a feel for the reality of the production side up close."
+One day, I thought that if the creator is the person closest to the work, then if I also became a player, I would be able to get a feel for the reality of the production side up close.

-The initial trigger was that I thought it might improve the resolution of how works of art are viewed.
+The initial trigger was the idea that it might improve the resolution of how artworks are viewed.

 After that, I continued to study at an art preparatory school and at an art university.

-However, after graduating, I realized that I had begun walking through a fog with no clear objectives, standards, or goals.
-But I now believe that this is the reality of the creative side, and that in a true sense I have gone from being an art fan to being a creative person.
+However, after graduating, I realized that I had begun walking through a foggy world with no clear goals, standards, or objectives.
+However, I now believe that this is the reality of the creative side, and that I have truly gone from being an art fan to being a creative person.

 What made you decide to apply this time?

-First of all, I thought it was appealing that my relatively large work, size 150, would be judged in person.
+First of all, I thought it was appealing that the relatively large size of the work, 150cm, would be judged in person.

-Also, in May I held an exhibition in the studio where I normally create my work, and by chance I was drawing a 150-size piece at the time, and the maximum size for submissions was 150-size, so that was also good timing.
+Also, in May I held an exhibition in the studio where I normally work, and by chance I was drawing a 150cm piece at the time, and the maximum size for submissions was 150cm, so the timing was good too.

--Please tell us about the concept of your work and the thoughts you put into it while creating it.
+-Please tell us about the concept of the work and the thoughts you put into it while creating it.

 My IKEA painting work (vase, eyelashes and shelf):

-Furniture (especially high-end furniture) is expected to be used for the medium to long term.
-In Japan, for example, a paulownia chest of drawers is said to last about 100 years with repairs and regular maintenance.
-However, IKEA furniture is different from the general assembly method standards, as it is designed to be assembled by the purchaser themselves to reduce costs and is also intended for short-term use.
-Therefore, it is impossible to reassemble the furniture after disassembly, so it may not be covered by the warranty or you may not be able to take it out of your home when moving.
+Furniture (especially high-end furniture) is intended for medium- to long-term use.
+In Japan, for example, a paulownia wood chest of drawers is said to last about 100 years with repairs and regular maintenance.
+However, IKEA furniture differs from the general assembly method by requiring customers to assemble it themselves to keep costs down and by assuming short-term use.
+As a result, it is impossible to reassemble after disassembly, so it may not be covered by the warranty when you move, or you may not be able to remove it from your home.

-I was interested in the contradiction and distortion of depicting furniture (and the surrounding interior design) that is not intended for long-term use in oil painting, a recording medium that can be preserved for a long time if the environment is right, and so I created this work.
+I was interested in the contradiction and distortion of depicting furniture (and the surrounding interior) that is not intended for long-term use in oil painting, a recording medium that can be preserved for a long time if the environment is right, and created this work.

-I also find it interesting that when you go to an IKEA store, you see bottles, artificial flowers, lighting, etc. already set up as if they were motifs, creating a space where motifs that are difficult to manipulate at will are always present.
+I also find it interesting that when you go to an IKEA store, you will see bottles, artificial flowers, lighting, etc. already set up as if they were motifs, creating a space where motifs that are difficult to manipulate at will are always installed.

-As the title suggests, this is a work related to alcohol, but first of all, this work allows you to control the horizontal and vertical orientation of the canvas by turning four handles attached to steel fittings.
+As the title suggests, this work is related to alcohol, but first of all, the horizontal and vertical orientation of the canvas can be controlled by turning four handles attached to the steel fittings.

-In general, when a painting is installed on a wall, the horizontal and vertical alignment between the painting and the building's walls and floors is determined using a spirit level.
+For a typical painting, the horizontal and vertical alignment with the wall and floor of the building is determined by installing the painting on the wall using a spirit level.
 (This also determines the position of the caption.)

-However, every viewer has their own physical misalignment, and even if the numbers are horizontal and vertical, they will perceive a subjective and psychological distortion or misalignment.
-This is the same for me, the artist, and it is natural that for some reason, numerically horizontal and vertical do not feel straight.
-Also, if there is an unintentional distortion in the pictorial space (perspective or color value), the brain that perceives it may be affected and cause an illusion, so great care is required.
-Therefore, the work will be installed using the following process.
+However, every viewer has their own physical misalignment, and even if the numbers indicate that something is horizontal or vertical, they will perceive a subjective and psychological distortion or misalignment.
+This is the same for me as the artist, and it is natural that for some reason the numerically horizontal or vertical dimensions do not feel straight.
+Furthermore, if there is an unintentional distortion in the pictorial space (perspective or color value), the brain that perceives this can be affected and cause an illusion, so great care is required.
+Therefore, the work is installed using the following process.

 1. Attach the bracket to the wall.
 (It is okay if the painting itself is already attached.)

-2. Using a laser level or digital angle meter, measure the horizontal and vertical alignment of the metal fittings (at least four points, top, bottom, left and right).
+2. Use a laser level or digital angle meter to measure the horizontal and vertical alignment of the metal fittings (at least four points, top, bottom, left and right).

-3. After checking that the metal fittings are horizontal and perpendicular to the wall or floor, turn the four handles to measure the horizontal and perpendicularity of the canvas in the same way as the steel fittings.
+3. After checking that the metal fittings are level and perpendicular to the wall or floor, turn the four handles to measure the horizontal and vertical alignment of the canvas in the same way as the steel fittings.

-Through the above process, the viewer is able to appreciate the painting while keeping in mind my, the artist's, sense of horizontal and vertical.
+Through the above process, viewers can appreciate the painting while keeping in mind my sense of horizontality and verticality as the artist.

 Also, the subject of the painting, Bacchus, is the god of alcohol and a drunkard.
-I love alcohol, and one of the themes of the work is enjoying the misalignment of the sense of horizontal and vertical that occurs when the semicircular canals are disturbed by alcohol.
+I love alcohol, and one of the themes of my work is enjoying the misalignment of our sense of horizontal and vertical when our semicircular canals are disrupted by alcohol.

--What was the thing you paid the most attention to and what were the difficulties you faced?
+-What were the things you focused on the most and the things you struggled with?

-It's been about 10 years since I last completed my prep school education, and I've been working on a painting using oil on canvas, so it's been a lot of trial and error.
-It's a bit technical in terms of how I use the paint, but I struggled to bring out a sense of hobby in the way I use oil paint as an independent form of expression, rather than using it in a hobby-like way.
-For that reason, I was particular about the brush strokes characteristic of oil painting, and the hardness and fluidity of the paint when applied thickly.
-I was particular about identifying the moments when just the right amount of pressure was applied to the painting, such as the glossy areas on the painting and the faded look of the paint.
+It's actually been about 10 years since I last completed my prep school year, and it was a constant process of trial and error to paint using oil paint on canvas.
+It's a bit technical in terms of how I use the paint, but I struggled to bring out a sense of hobbyism in the use of oil paint as an independent form of expression, rather than using it in a hobby-like way.
+For that reason, I focused on the brushstrokes characteristic of oil painting, and the hardness and fluidity of the paint when applied thickly.
+I focused on identifying the exact moment when pressure was applied to the canvas, such as in glossy areas or faded areas.

--Please tell us about your upcoming activities and future goals.
+-Please tell us about your future activities and goals.

 I am planning a solo exhibition in late October.

-In November, there will be an event called Super Open Studio, which introduces the studios of artists in the Sagamihara area that are not usually open to the public.
-I work in a studio called "Penguin's House Green," so I plan to exhibit my works there.
+In November, we will be holding Super Open Studio, an event in the Sagamihara area that introduces the creative studios of artists that are not normally open to the public.
+I work in a studio called "Penguin's House Green," so I plan to exhibit my work there.

-First of all, I think it's about making those two preparations.
+First of all, I think we need to prepare for those two things.

--Please give a message to everyone aiming to apply next year!
+-Please give us a message for everyone who is aiming to apply next year!

 The best time to apply is when you think, "Maybe I should give it a try."

-If you can express your own "feel good" feeling through your work, you will surely connect with people who empathize with you.
+If you can express your "feel good" in your work, you will surely connect with people who can relate to it.

-I am looking forward to discovering your next great piece.
+I'm really looking forward to seeing your next great piece.

 "profile"